Academich/reagents/README.md

 # Molecular Transformer for Reagents Prediction
-This is the code for the preprint [Reagent Prediction with a Molecular Transformer Improves Reaction Data Quality](https://doi.org/10.26434/chemrxiv-2022-sn2kr).
+This is the code for the paper [Reagent Prediction with a Molecular Transformer Improves Reaction Data Quality](https://doi.org/10.1039/D2SC06798F).
 The repository is effectively a fork of the [Molecular Transformer](https://github.com/pschwllr/MolecularTransformer).

 Idea: